Alluxio/alluxio/docs/en/advanced/Command-Line-Interface.md

 runJournalCrashTest, runMesosTest, readJournal, upgradeJournal, killAll <WORD>, copyDir, clearCache, confDocGen, thriftGen, protoGen, version, validateConf, validateEnv

-Some of them are developer side: confDocGen, thriftGen, protoGen We could exclude these commands in this docs, but I will feel better to include all the commands and detail their usages as other fs or fsadmin commands docs.

-One issue is that we have illustrate those commands in many places in our docs, like runTests, validateEnv.
-To make a single source of truth, we could details commands in this docs and use links in other docs to redirect.
+Developer side commands: extensions, confDocGen, thriftGen, protoGen Should be remove to dev/alluxio and will not be included in this doc.
+Other user side commands will all be explained and given usages in this docs.

 ---
 layout: global